Importance of Bed Bug Education

 The next sign is a peculiar “odor” that can be from defecated blood and oxidized iron in blood, a sort of rusty smell.
-There are actually many bed bug infestation odors (and have been said to be like coriander, cilantro, citronella, and/or musty raspberries).
-Some of the odors are usually associated with higher numbers of bed bugs and longer infestations, and like any of the normal human smells and scents, if you reside in the room on a regular basis you may be “use to” the smell.
+Most odors are associated with higher numbers of bed bugs and longer infestations.
+However, like any of the normal human smells and scents, if you reside in the room on a regular basis you may be “use to” the smell.

 Recommended products from Amazon.com, Prime users can get items in 1 day.